Last Updated on June 29, 2019 by Janet Frost

-Hawaii Tropical Botanical Gardens ( The Big Island)
+Tropical Hawaiian Botanical Gardens on The Big Island

-Hilo is the county seat on the eastern (windward) side of Hawaii, the Big Island.
-It is nestled into a bay at the base of two volcanoes, Mauna Loa an active volcano and Mauna Kea inactive.
+Hilo, HI is a county seat on the eastern (windward) side of the Big Island.
+It is nestled into a bay at the base of two volcanoes, Mauna Loa an active volcano and the inactive, Mauna Kea.
 The east side of the island is a rain forest climate that receives an average of 125 inches of rain annually.
 These conditions make it a perfect site for the Hawaii Tropical Botanical Garden.
 It is located in Onomea Bay, off of Highway 19 on the lush Hamakua Coast’s 4 Mile Scenic Drive, 8 1/2 miles north of Hilo.

 This luscious park can be found on the island of O’ahu.
-It is also on the windward and wet side of this island.
-It is 400 acres of gardens, walking paths, lagoons and scenic drives.
-The park is part of the Honolulu Botanical Gardens You will see: Native Hawaiian Plants, Palms, Aroids, Heliconias, Tropical Trees, Ethnobotanical Exhibits.
+Also on the windward and wet side of this island, it is 400 acres of gardens, walking paths, lagoons and scenic drives.
+The park is part of the Honolulu Botanical Gardens The Hawaiian name, Ho’omaluhia, means “Peaceful Refuge”.

-We were introduced to the Allerton and McBryde Gardens from off-shore on a dive boat.
+We discovered the Allerton and McBryde Gardens from off-shore on a dive boat.
 Our boat captain took us into the bay for a surface interval and gave us a great overview.
-I did not have my camera equipment with me.
-I am the above board photographer and the dive boats are really too wet and wild for me to bring my stuff along.
+Unfortunately, I did not have my camera equipment with me.
+The dive boats are really too wet and wild for my above-board gear.
 The underwater equipment does not take above water shots well.
 From the boat this valley was the most spectacular place I had ever seen.
 That is saying a lot when talking about Hawaii.
 The Captain told us it was the scene of Jurassic Park filming.
 The valley is owned privately by the Allerton Trust and the further inland gardens, McBryde Gardens, are run by the non-profit NTBG (National Tropical Botanical Gardens).

 These three gardens are just a small sample of what are available on the Hawaiian Islands.
-I encourage you to seek these out for a quiet and natural experience of the tropical paradise.
+I encourage you to visit Hawaiian botanical gardens for a quiet, natural, and educational experience of the tropical paradise.